aadityakhant/fakeNewsDetection/README.md

 # fakeNewsDetection
-Deep Learning project for Fake News Detection\n Download dataset from : https://github.com/several27/FakeNewsCorpus file name : discription
+Deep Learning project for Fake News Detection
+Download dataset from : https://github.com/several27/FakeNewsCorpus
+file name : discription
 Data_preprocessing.ipynb : to clean and preprocess data.
 Created dataset is stored in a pickle file.